yw-Hua/CStreet/README.md

 # CStreet Overview

 CStreet is a python script (python 3) for cell trajectory construction by using k-nearest neighbors graph algorithm.
 It aims at time-series single-cell RNA-seq data.
-It is a developmental version.
+It is a **developmental version**.

 # Installation